Henry Wyatt (courtier): Early life to 1485

 The 2004 Oxford DNB states that his support for Henry Tudor began before 1483, and that he probably participated in Buckingham's Rebellion.
-No evidentiary support is available for either statement.
+No evidentiary support is available for either statement, despite their plausibility.
 The entry continues, "Family legend has it that he was imprisoned and interrogated by Richard III himself."
 However, Richard III is never named by the Wyatt family.
-The assumption is derived from two instances of the word "tyrant" applied to Wyatt's captor, a term which in the 16th century could refer to "Anyone who acts in a cruel, violent, or wicked manner".
+The assumption is derived from two instances of the word "tyrant" applied to Wyatt's captor, a term which in the 16th century was used to refer to Richard III but could refer to "Anyone who acts in a cruel, violent, or wicked manner".
 More likely it referred to the Scottish baron postulated by Conway (above).
-Records show that Richard III never set foot in Scotland during his reign.
+Records show that Richard III never set foot in Scotland during his reign, although if Wyatt was a captive of Richard III in the Tower of London after the Buckingham Revolt and was years later held at ransom by the Scottish during Scottish attacks on Carlisle, then Richard III's travel itinerary would not be relevant.

 Life under the Tudors

 Under Henry VII he was appointed Clerk of the King's Jewels and Captain of Carlisle Castle.
 His close connections with Scotland came to the fore in his later career as Henry VII's agent in that country, for which there is ample evidence of his employment on secret and sensitive missions.

-He assumed high places at court, being admitted to the privy council, and remained high in the royal favour.
+He assumed high places at court, being admitted to the privy council in 1504, and was granted arms in 1507–8 (Gules, a barnacle argent).
+He remained high in the royal favour.
 He was one of Henry VII's executors, and one of Henry VIII's guardians.
 He was admitted to the privy council of the new king in April 1509, and was invested a Knight of the Bath on 23 July of the same year.
 In 1511 he was made, jointly with Sir Thomas Boleyn, constable of Norwich Castle and on 29 July of the same year granted the estate of Maidencote, in Berkshire.

 With a contingent of some 100 men he took part in the king's campaign in France in 1513, and was made knight banneret after the Battle of the Spurs, where he had served in the vanguard.
 In 1520 he accompanied the king to his meeting with Francis I of France at the Field of the Cloth of Gold, where he was responsible for the transportation of the gold and silver plate needed for the banquets.
 He was also present at the subsequent reception for Charles V, Holy Roman Emperor at Canterbury in 1522.

 He was Treasurer of the King's Chamber from 1524 to 1528.